Whiteshark-314/TOuNN/README.md

 # TOuNN
-Implementation of TOuNN paper [TOuNN: Topology Optimization using Neural Networks](https://link.springer.com/article/10.1007/s00158-020-02748-4) in MATLAB and Julia
+Implementation of TOuNN paper [TOuNN: Topology Optimization using Neural Networks](https://link.springer.com/article/10.1007/s00158-020-02748-4) in MATLAB

 The original repository for the python implementation of the paper [https://github.com/UW-ERSL/TOuNN](https://github.com/UW-ERSL/TOuNN)